-Let’s also take this opportunity to learn some essential Chinese words related to this holiday.
+Let’s also take this opportunity to learn five essential Chinese words related to this holiday.

-Fire (火) + Chicken (鸡) = Turkey (火鸡) [literally: fire chicken]
+Fire (火) + chicken (鸡) = Turkey (火鸡) [literally: fire chicken]

-Jade (玉) + Rice (米) = Corn (玉米) [literally] (jade rice)
+Jade (玉) + rice (米) = Corn (玉米) [literally] (jade rice)

 When 玉米 was first imported to China, it was considered as precious as “jade!”
 Talking about 玉米, cornbread (玉米麵包/玉米面包; corn + bread) is quite often served for a Thanksgiving dinner.

-Big (大) + Eat (吃) = To eat without restraint/gobble (大吃)
+Big (大) + eat (吃) = To gobble/eat without restraint (大吃)

 Probably no one knows what was served at the very first Thanksgiving dinner dating back to 1621.
 Still, nowadays, most Americans tend to associate the festival with a feast, one of the highlights of the day.